-In the end, it's not the years in your life that count; it's the life in your years."

-Welcome everyone to Western Sierra!
-It is my privilege to work alongside your family this 2019-20 school year.
-May we all reach incredible new heights as we support and challenge each other in our journey of new opportunities.

-Philosophy of Education

-A basic foundation of my philosophy has always been that just because education has been implemented learning in a very similar way for years doesn’t mean that educators need to keep teaching in that same manner today.
-Teachers and Administrators alike should commit to being life-long learners.
-Ralph Waldo Emerson puts it this way, “Do not go where the path may lead; go instead where there is no path and leave a trail.”
-Being part of an educational institution, like WSCA, that likes to think “outside the educational box” is the team for me.
+In the end, it's not the years in your life that count; it's the life in your > years." > > Welcome everyone to Western Sierra!
+It is my privilege to work alongside your > family this 2019-20 school year.
+May we all reach incredible new heights as we > support and challenge each other in our journey of new opportunities. > > Philosophy of Education > > A basic foundation of my career has always been that just because education has > been implemented learning in a very similar way for years doesn’t mean that > educators need to keep teaching in that same manner today.
+Teachers and > Administrators alike should commit to being life-long learners.
+Ralph Waldo > Emerson puts it this way, “Do not go where the path may lead; go instead where > there is no path and leave a trail.”
+Being part of an educational institution, > like WSCA, that likes to think “outside the educational box” is the team for me.